supremeimposter/My-Vault/GATE/DatabaseManagementSystem/Relational-Model-and-Normalization/Standard Integrity Constraints in Relational Model.md

 ![[Standard Integrity Constraints in Relational Model-20240705175645504.webp]]
 ![[Standard Integrity Constraints in Relational Model-20240705175701464.webp]]

-- The actions for violating changes are always defined on the **referencing table** since the referencing table has the foreign key which is referring to a candidate key in refernced table.
+- The actions for violating changes are always defined on the **referencing table** since the referencing table has the foreign key which is referring to a candidate key in referenced table.

 > [!header] When referencing relation is updated